CFAES Give Today

 Columbus grass (Sorghum x almun)

-Description: Hybrid between Grain sorghum (S. bicolor) and Johnsongrass (S. halepense) that grows 3'-8' in height.
+Description: A hybrid of sorghum that grows 3'-8' in height.

 Life Cycle: Perennial grass